eccelerators/SimStm/README.rst

  file append afile alines

 The ``file append`` instruction appends all lines of an ``alines`` object to a file.
-The method will fail if the file doesn’t exist.
+The method will fail if the file doesn't exist.

 File Read All
 ^^^^^^^^^^^^^